-Manikin handlers: A member of the competitor's team assists as manikin handler in the Manikin Tow with Fins and the Super Lifesaver events.
-With the referee's approval, non-team members may act as handlers, provided they are a member of an ILS Full Member organisation and are registered to participate at the championship in some capacity.

-Before the start and during the race, the manikin handler positions the manikin - vertically and facing the wall - within the allotted lane.

-Manikin handlers must wear a team cap.

-Manikin handlers may not intentionally enter the water during the event.
+- i) A member of the competitor's team assists as manikin handler in the Manikin Tow with Fins and the Super Lifesaver events.
+With the referee's approval, non-team members may act as handlers, provided they are a member of an ILS Full Member organisation and are registered to participate at the championships in some capacity. - ii) Before the start and during the race, the manikin handler positions the manikin vertically and facing the wall within the allotted lane. - iii) Manikin handlers must wear a team cap. - iv) Manikin handlers may not intentionally enter the water during the event.